-The following sections define the required UI Automation tree structure, properties, control patterns, and events for the edit control type.
-The UI Automation requirements apply to the Edit control type, whether Microsoft Windows Presentation Foundation (WPF), Microsoft Win32, or Windows Forms.
+The following sections define the required UI Automation tree structure, properties, control patterns, and events for the Edit control type.
+The UI Automation requirements apply to all edit controls, whether Windows Presentation Foundation (WPF), Win32, or Windows Forms.

 The following table depicts the control view and the content view of the UI Automation tree that pertains to edit controls and describes what can be contained in each view.
 For more information about the UI Automation tree, see UI Automation Tree Overview.

 |Control View||Content View|

 The controls that implement the Edit control type will always have zero scroll bars in the control view of the UI Automation tree because it is a single-line control.
 The single line of text may wrap in some layout scenarios.
 The Edit control type is best suited for holding small amounts of editable or selectable text.

 The following table lists the UI Automation properties whose value or definition is especially relevant to edit controls.
 For more information about UI Automation properties, see UI Automation Properties for Clients.

 |AutomationIdProperty||See notes.||The value of this property needs to be unique across all controls in an application.|